 - Layer your potatoes and then a layer of onion slices and then a layer of grated cheese.
 Repeat the same again.
 I normally get two layers.

-- Take an egg and beat together in a small bowl.
+- if using an egg, beat together in a small bowl.
 Run a small layer of egg wash around the rim of the pie edge in order to glue the pastry bottom and top together.
-(If you are vegan you could use a milk alternative here to wash your pastry and stick your pastry together.)
+(If you are vegan you could use a milk alternative here to wash your pastry and stick your pastry together, which works well.)

 - Place the lid of the top of the pastry ontop of the pie then press down with your finger or thumb around the rim to seal the pie.
 Then take a knife and trim off the pastry to form a neat edge.

 - Take your egg wash and brush over the top of the pie and make a small hole in the top of the pie.
+Again if you are vegan use a vegan dairy free milk here.
 You can decorate the pie if you wish with any excess pastry you have over.

 - Bake in the oven near the top in a preheated oven at 180’c (fan assisted) for approximately 20-25 minutes until golden brown.